zmoffitt/SparkStreamingPOC/Databricks/README.md

 - org.scalaj:scalaj-http_2.11:2.4.1
 - com.lihaoyi:ujson_2.11:0.6.7

+The cluster configuration used top create the samples is available in `cluster-config.json` if needed.

 ### stream-processing.dbc

 An example that shows how to setup ingestion from EventHub and how data can be aggregated on the fly using Structured Streaming